ealush/vest/packages/vest/docs/result.md

 ## Accessing the recent result object with `.get`

-If you need to access your validation results out of context - for example, from a different UI component or function, you can use `.get()` - a function that exists as a proerty of your validation suite.
+If you need to access your validation results out of context - for example, from a different UI component or function, you can use `.get()` - a function that exists as a property of your validation suite.

 In case your validations did not run yet, `.get` returns an empty validation result object - which can be helpful when trying to access validation result object when rendering the initial UI, or setting it in the initial state of your components.